whatupfoo/gcal-toggl/README.md

 # gcal-toggl

-#### This is a simple python script that imports all the events on your Google calendar to Toggl in a date range that you specify.
+#### This is a simple python script that imports all the events from your Google calendar to Toggl in the date range that you specified.

-## What this script can't do (yet):
-1. Add toggl tags
-2. Filter for specific events, such as events you said 'YES' to.
-Or filter out events you don't want to track like OOO events etc.
-3. gCal returns with RFC3339 timestamps with time zone offset; still not perfect in the script when it comes to pulling in events in the same day.
+## Let's get to it!

 ## Step 1: Enable your gCal API & Install Google Client Library